If you’re serious about the worsening gun epidemic, then you should be serious about the FACTS.

 The contrast is stark.
 Between 2008 and 2016 twice as many guns entered the U.S. market as did in the previous decade.

-By 2017, this increase had resulted in 393,000,000 guns in private ownership, the equivalent of 6 guns for every 5 Americans.1 In Heller’s America, it is now easier to buy guns than to regulate their safe use.
+By 2017, this increase resulted in 393 million guns in private ownership, the equivalent of 6 guns for every 5 Americans.1 As of 2021, The Trace calculates the number of guns has risen to 474 million.
+In Heller’s America, it is now easier to buy guns than to regulate their safe use.
 The unsurprising result of this is a dangerous and sustained rise in gun violence.

 Parallel Effect: a Gun Violence Epidemic

-Heller’s boost to record gun ownership has been paralleled by record gun violence.
-Having undone and stifled legislative efforts at prevention, Heller has resulted in the sharpest rise in gun violence since the 1960s—a period of extraordinary civil unrest and assassinations during the Civil Rights Movement and Vietnam War—and reversed a historic drop in gun deaths.
+Heller’s boost to record gun ownership has been mirrored by record gun violence.
+Having undone and stifled legislative efforts at prevention, Heller enabled the sharpest rise in gun violence since the 1960s—a period of extraordinary civil unrest and assassinations during the Civil Rights Movement and Vietnam War—and reversed a historic drop in gun deaths.

 2017 had the highest number of gun deaths since records began in 1968, with 39,773 deaths documented.
 Since then, numbers have continued to rise.
 The Gun Violence Archive, a non-profit organization that tracks gun violence, has reported that annual deaths in 2020 far exceeded that previous record, reaching over 43,500.